ehowey/gatsby-theme-empty/README.md

 ## Prerequisites

 The following tools should already be installed in your local dev environment for this to work.
-Chances are you already have these tools installed with the possible exception of Yarn.
-You can follow the Yarn [install instructions](https://classic.yarnpkg.com/en/docs/install/) before proceeding if you need to.
+Odds are you already have these tools installed with the possible exception of Yarn.
+You can follow the [Yarn install instructions](https://classic.yarnpkg.com/en/docs/install/) if you need to before proceeding.

 - Gatsby CLI
 - NPM (with account and logged in)